wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-Reference.md

 # Go Reference

+This file aggregates curated popular links for learning Golang.
+More reference about ITCS can turn to [Awesome Reference: Guide to Galaxy](https://github.com/wxyyxc1992/Awesome-Reference), which collects valuable, popular and up-to-date links for CS, including Programming Language, Software Engineering, Server Side Application, Infrastructure, InfoSecurity, Industrial Application, DataScienceAI, Frontend Technology(iOS, Android, RN, Electron), etc.

+# Overview

 * [2017-The beauty of Go](https://hackernoon.com/the-beauty-of-go-98057e3f0a7d): So if you’re an engineer or a startup trying to decide what language you want to explore or try out, do give Go a serious thought.

-# Overview

 * [2017-为什么说 2017 年你必须要学习 Go 了](http://mp.weixin.qq.com/s/hQLUjvttTPgfd9qO1l-i6A)